Filter Press

 VolSingleWashEffReqd Input The single volume wash efficiency - visible with the Based on Volume Wash Ratio wash method.
 In this case, 90% single volume wash efficiency may give a final wash efficiency of more or less than 90% depending upon the volumetric ratio of wash water to cake moisture.

-WashComponent / WashComp Input Choose Component/species from the drop down list for the calculation of Wash efficiency on a concentration base.
+WashComponent / WashComp Input Choose Component/species from the drop down list for the calculation of Component Wash Efficiency.
 This calculation is for display purposes only.

 OperatingP - NOTE: this pressure is applied to the (combined) feed, before sub-models (if any).